Euroseeds

 Euroseeds is a non-profit association for the seed industry in the European Union and the European Economic Area.
 An umbrella organization of national seed associations and individual seed companies, their members represent all aspects of the European seed industry including research, plant breeding, and the production and marketing of seeds of agricultural, horticultural and ornamental plant species.
 It was founded in November 2000 and was granted the legal status of international non-profit International Association (AISBL) according to Belgian law in April 2002.
 Its headquarters are located in Brussels, Belgium.

 History

 Following increasing inter-organizational cooperation begun in 1998, four separate European seed trade associations were merged into a single organization, at that time ESA, in 2000.
 They were COSEMCO (seed trade, founded in 1961), ASSOPOMAC (potato breeders, founded in 1964), AMUFOC (forage seed production, founded in 1970) and COMASSO (plant breeders, founded in 1977).

 Functions and scope of activities

 According to the Euroseeds' mission statement, it is "the voice of the European seed industry and represents companies and national organisations active in research, breeding, production and marketing of seeds of agricultural, horticultural and ornamental plant species."
-Euroseeds serves as a lobby group for all seed industry-related issues in the European Union and European Economic Area and specifically on: